noorajabir/IntroToIM/Final Project/journal.md

 One difficulty I had at this stage was that although the ground beans didnt appear on my laptop screen when the radius was set as zero, they still appeared as small spots on another laptop I had borrowed for the project.
 I fixed this by creating a background that appears over the ground beans only if the grind size is zero.

+### Creating the enclosure

-I then worked on creating the enclosure and
+I then worked on creating the enclosure and made sure